pangiole/dockerized-cloudera/README.md

 ## Clients
-The containers cluster supports any client written with matching Hadoop libraries.
-Examples are: the command line `hadoop` tool, the Hive `beeline` tool, the Apache SparkSubmit tool and the Alpine/Chorus Datasources.
+This Cloudera Docker cluster supports any client program built with Hadoop libraries matching the server-side ones.
+Examples are: the command line `hadoop` tool, the Hive `beeline` tool, the Apache `spark-submit` tool and the Alpine/Chorus systems.

-If you wish to run Hadoop client programs on host (for example on your macOS laptop), such as the `hadoop` command line tool, then read the [HADOOP.md](HADOOP.md) file for further information.
+If you wish to run Hadoop client tools on host (for example on your macOS laptop) then read the [HADOOP_CLIENT.md](HADOOP_CLIENT.md) file for further information.

 ### Resources